dyadav4/Cryptocurrency-prediction-/README.md

 we decided to take the k value as 4.
 We attempt to identify the outliers based on these attributes.

 Fig 9.
-Before and After K Means Clustering
+Before and After K Means Clustering</p>

-7.Data Visualization
+<h2>7.Data Visualization</h2>
-7.1.
-Inference visualised on different variables executed
+<h3>7.1.
+Inference visualised on different variables executed</h3>

-The hash rate of a cryptocurrency is a measure of how many proofs of work calculations are being performed by all the miners participating in the network.
+<p>The hash rate of a cryptocurrency is a measure of how many proofs of work calculations are
+being performed by all the miners participating in the network.
 It is measured in terms of number hashes per second, but because such a large number of these calculations are